 Nagelsmann did not forget Geiger when he was promoted to the head coach position, however, and after securing the club's Bundesliga status after his first few months in charge, he gave the then 18-year-old his first opportunity to train with the first team.
 One year on and now Geiger is not only training with the first team, he is an integral part of it.

-"He's comfortable on the ball and has the necessary aggression, and he's not afraid of making tactical fouls either," said Nagelsmann after his side's Matchday 6 victory over the Royal Blues.
+"He's comfortable on the ball and has the necessary aggression, and he's not afraid of making tactical fouls either," said Nagelsmann after his side's Matchday 6 victory over Schalke, in which Geiger scored his maiden Bundesliga goal.
 "For a 19-year-old, he's a really cool customer."

 That has already been recognised at international level, with Geiger captaining Germany's under-19s at the UEFA European Under-19 Championship in Georgia this summer.
 It was an ill-fated campaign for Germany, but already you could see how confident the diminutive midfielder was – not just in assuming responsibility, but boasting an already mature tactical understanding which belies his age.